 Playtopia 2024 is at Battersea Park on the 3rd-4th of August.
 Expect challenging inflatables, dazzling street dance, thrilling funfair rides, a nail and face-paint station, interactive learning stations, Nerf gun battles, movie screenings, dodgems, soft play, and enchanting Paw Patrol and Bluey shows.
 Paid.

 Head to the Design Museum on the 7th of August for its National Playday event.
 Playful interventions and drop-in activities will transform the museum into an immersive, creative studio for experimentation, making and hands-on play for all ages and abilities.
-Free.
+Free – now sold out.

 Head to Somerset House on the 10th of August for its Queer Family Picnic with Pxssy Palace.
 Bring your picnic blankets for a fun-filled day in the courtyard.
 This is the perfect chance to meet and mingle with other families while enjoying the summer sun.
 Free.